Commissioning the perfect dining table

 Keith Fritz Fine Furniture is known for its use of the finest woods and finishes.
 Some woods and finishes are more relaxed and casual and best for everyday use.
 While others are more formal and dramatic, and best for elegant entertaining and special events.

 Many designers today are looking for dining tables with strong dramatic silhouettes.
-They like dark finishes like coffee or espresso that strengthen these sculptural forms.
+They like dark finishes that strengthen these sculptural forms.
 The problem with these dark finished tops is that they show wear, and become hard to maintain.
 Keith Fritz has discovered that the solution is to create a two-toned table.

 Once all of the details of a table have been decided upon, Keith Fritz provides the designer with a drawing illustrating the table, the seating chart and the placement of the chairs.